I am an Assistant Professor in the Operations and Decision Technologies department at the Kelley School of Business at Indiana University.

 Academic 2025-26

-Resubmitted "Proceed with Caution" to Production and Operations Management
+"Proceed with Caution" was accepted at Production and Operations Management š

-Awarded 2023 M&SOM Meritorious Service Award, which recognizes outstanding service provided over the past year for the M&SOM journal and for the professional community in general
+Awarded 2025 M&SOM Meritorious Service Award, which recognizes outstanding service provided over the past year for the M&SOM journal and for the professional community in generalĀ